 1. What Does Bio-Utility Do?

-1.1 What It Does: Bio-Utility is a 100% natural, environmentally friendly, chemical-free, non-pathogenic, living, microbial-based product that uses naturally occurring and beneficial bacteria to eat and digest waste and other organic contaminants in a wide array of commercial, industrial, agricultural, and residential applications, including municipal wastewater and water polluted by oil, distilleries, breweries, and shrimp farms.
+1.1 What It Does: Bio-Utility is a 100% natural, environmentally friendly, chemical-free, non-pathogenic, living, microbial-based product that uses naturally occurring and beneficial bacteria to eat and digest waste and other organic contaminants in a wide array of commercial, industrial, agricultural, and residential applications, including municipal wastewater and water polluted by oil, distilleries, breweries, gold-mining, and shrimp farms.
 It provides a very effective biological alternative to chemicals and caustic solvents.

 Bio-Utility provides biological wastewater treatment by using micro-organisms (bacteria) to naturally degrade organic waste.
 This results in Biochemical Oxygen Demand (BOD) reduction, Chemical Oxygen Demand (COD) reduction, and wastewater smell control.